Registration is open for the 2017 BASAA Spring Conference, more details can be found on the event page. We look forward to seeing you all there!

 Register now for the 2016 BASAA Fall Meeting!
 The fall meeting is a great professional development and networking opportunity with no cost to attend.
 The meeting will be held at Boston University on Tuesday, November 15th 9am-12pm.
 More information can be found on the event page.

 As part of BASAA’s commitment to the Institute for International Education’s Generation Study Abroad initiative, we are pleased to formally announce our partnership with the Boston Public School’s Department of Global Education.
 Click here to learn more about the great work that the BPS is currently doing around global education.
 Through our partnership we hope to support the Department of Global Education in the following areas of need:

-This partnership will take shape through the work of a Community Engagement Task Force lead by Mary Ogburn, Program Manager, Boston University Study Abroad.
-We are thrilled to have Mary on board to lead this important initiative.
+The Community Engagement Task Force is now led by Kathleen Head, Operations Manager at MCPHS.
+We are thrilled to have Kathleen on board to continue this important initiative.
 BASAA members and friends are welcome to join the Community Engagement Task Force by emailing email@example.com.